Livestock

 Coverage and comparability

-Reporting units are also private family farms engaged in the production of livestock and poultry.
+The reporting units are also private family farms engaged in the production of livestock and poultry.

 Until 2006, the reference date for the number of livestock and poultry was 31 December of the previous year for legal entities and 15 January of the current year for private family farms.
-In order to enable the harmonisation with the EU methodology, the monitoring date has been changed to 1 December of the current year for both legal entities and private family farms and the recalculation has been made for some livestock categories for the period from 2000 to 2006.
+In order to enable harmonisation with the EU methodology, the monitoring date has been changed to 1 December of the current year for both legal entities and private family farms and a recalculation has been made for some livestock categories for the period from 2000 to 2006.

 In 2022, the reference monitoring date was changed from 1 December to 1 November of the current year.